 Elements of Urban Design

-A fundamental difference between Urban Design and Architecture and Planning is its concern for the ‘thingness,’ in the Heideggerian definition, of urban settlement, which transcends the single building or complex and involves competing claims and other unreconciled constraints needing to be resolved through design.
+A fundamental difference between Urban Design and Architecture and Planning is its concern for the ‘thingness,’ in the Heideggerian sense, of urban settlement, which transcends the single building or complex and involves competing claims and other unreconciled constraints needing to be resolved through design.
 Today, cities are often parts of larger networks of communities and ecologies within regions, with both overlapping and complementary roles.
 Urban growth and change now range over a wider landscape, offering both opportunities and constraints, and often with faster-growing areas located in peri-urban and peripheral locations.
-This is certainly the case in several North American cities like Boston, Detroit, and Los Angeles; European cities like Rome and Paris, and in East Asian circumstances like China and South Korea, as well as a host of settlement across the globe.
+This is certainly the case in several North American cities like Boston, Detroit, and Los Angeles, European cities like Rome and Paris, and in East Asian circumstances like China and South Korea, as well as a host of settlements across the globe.

 Even within the thrall of global pressures, local characteristics and identities require both attention and resolution.
 Globally, the expansion and transformation of metropolitan regions have introduced different scales and types of urban form.
 Increased economic, social, and environmental complexities further complicate Urban Design circumstances, making them more challenging.
 The studio will expose students to this range of conditions and propel them to think systemically about how to intervene in these varied emergent urban formations.

-In the Fall Semester of 2020, the Elements of Urban Design studio is organized around two 7-week design exercises, located at the core and periphery of the Greater Boston Region, which together cover a range of pertinent issues in Urban Design today, particularly, although not solely, in the North American context.
+In the fall semester of 2021, the Elements of Urban Design studio is organized around two 7-week design exercises, located at the core and periphery of the Greater Boston Region, which together cover a range of pertinent issues in Urban Design today, particularly, although not solely, in the North American context.
 These are augmented by workshops and a lecture program covering pertinent topics relate to the design exercise and Urban Design practice more generally.